Case Study: Maura Kelly / PMM Strengthens the LEAP Program through Smart Execution, Strategic Partnerships & Community Engagement.

 – Ambassador Geraldine Byrne-Nason, Irish Mission, United Nations

-The Irish Government’s Department of Foreign Affairs & Trade (DFA) wanted to support the next generation of women executives in New York and partnered with Maura Kelly and the Irish International Business Network to launch the LEAP (Leadership & Executive Acceleration) Program.
+The Irish Government’s Department of Foreign Affairs & Trade (DFA) wanted to support the next generation of women executives in New York and partnered with the Irish International Business Network who recruited Maure Kelly to launch LEAP (Leadership & Executive Acceleration Program) in 2019.

 Some highlights of LEAP 2019 Program: